 Yes, the numbers are low.
-But here’s a list of visionary women entrepreneurs who helped launch public companies.
+But here’s a list of public companies and the visionary women entrepreneurs who helped launch them.

 Posts by Samantha Kelly

 Rachel Budde of Fat and the Moon wanted makeup with recognizable ingredients.
 When she couldn’t find what she was looking for, she set out on her own.

 New research suggests the “Femme Fatale Effect” makes some people believe attractive business women are schemers when they are often anything but.

 America’s most-buzzed-about professional tennis player took to Instagram to reveal her portfolio, which favors diverse leadership.

 These women entrepreneurs didn’t pick their families, but ended up picking their sisters (or brothers) to be business partners

 Author Brian Weisfeld talks to The Story Exchange about his upcoming book that aims to empower girls to be entrepreneurs — one lemonade stand at a time.

 Michelle Obama’s new book, “Becoming,” is flying off the proverbial shelves – and reinforcing the positive effects of having female role models to its millions of readers.

 After raising its latest round of venture capital, Emily Weiss’s Glossier is now a woman-led unicorn.